tgirke/GEN242-2018/pages/mydoc/mydoc_Rgraphics_6.md

 ### Example

 Most commonly, in an ROC we plot the true positive rate (y-axis) against the false positive rate (x-axis) at decreasing thresholds.
-An illustrative example is provided in the `ROCR` package where one wants to inspect in particular the content of the `ROCR.simple` defining the structure of the input data in two vectors.
+An illustrative example is provided in the `ROCR` package where one wants to inspect the content of the `ROCR.simple` object defining the structure of the input data in two vectors.